ReedWeiler/SPA420/README.md

 # SPA420

-repository for winter data science project new changes
+Repository for winter data science project
-Should we graph two data set first before we run the regression analysis

 ##Final Project Template
 ---
-  title: "Relations between Vaccination and American Economy"
+  "Relations between Vaccination and American Economy"
-author:
+authors:
-  - Your Na Li^[American University]
+  -  Na Li^[American University]
-  - Your Reed Weiler^[American University]
+  -  Reed Weiler^[American University]
-  - Your YunJen Tsai^[American University]
+  -  YunJen Tsai^[American University]
 date: "2022-01-09"
 abstract: "This is our informative abstract of fewer than 200 words.
 It describes what we investigate, how we investigate it, and what we find."
 output: